HARLOW Council’s leader Jon Clempner stepped down yesterday with immediate effect.

 ‘A notice of vacancy for Councillor for Little Parndon & Hare Street ward will be published on the Council’s website in due course.’

-Cllr Clempner, who is also leader of Harlow Council Labour Group (the only Labour controlled council in Essex), previously resigned in 2012 due to what he stated on his website as: ‘Unhappiness at the manner in which the termination of the contract between Harlow Council and Harlow Welfare Rights and Advice was handled, and the role I personally played in that.’
+Cllr Clempner, who is also leader of Harlow Council Labour Group (the only Labour controlled council in Essex), resigned as a cabinet member in 2012 due to what he stated on his website as: ‘Unhappiness at the manner in which the termination of the contract between Harlow Council and Harlow Welfare Rights and Advice was handled’.
+He remained as a councillor however and was elected Leader of the Labour group and subsequently leader of the council in May 2014.
 He was then re-elected in May 2016.

 When Cllr Clempner spoke to journalism students late last year, it was clear how much enthusiasm he had for Harlow as he voiced how dedicated he was to making a change to the town.
 He said: ‘Harlow will be completely transformed in the next 10 to 15 years.
 Developers are putting tens of millions of pounds into the regeneration of the town.
 Most of the town centre is owned by private companies.
 This is a turning point in Harlow’s history.
 In the last two to three decades parts of Harlow have needed more TLC.’